zappingseb/userRMUC2020/README.md

 Two experiments were carried out to answer this question.
 One checking IgG Antibody levels, and one checking out IgA antibody levels.
 In a **real use-case** many more experiments would be carried out.
 But let's leave it simple.

+The following story will show you what can happen if your co-workers mess with your
 ## Statistical evaluations

 To check the drug the clinician ask as for the following statistical evaluations:

 1. A summary table showing the Antibody levels with/without treatment including distribution quantiles.
+It is important for the outcome, that distributions do not overlap for a certain percentage of patients.
 2. A distribution plot of the Antibody levels with/without treatment
 3. A shiny-app where the user can switch between the antibodies and see both